wiluen/DeepCAT/README.md

 - [Qtune](https://dl.acm.org/doi/abs/10.14778/3352063.3352129)

 ### Datasets
-The data collected based on the local 3-node Spark cluster includes the execution time of 4 spark workloads under different configuration values in the [`dataset`](https://github.com/wiluen/DeepCAT/blob/main/dataset/readme.md).
-It is then processed into memory pools with `transitions` for reinforcement learning training.
+The data collected based on the local 3-node Spark cluster includes the execution time of 4 spark workloads under different configuration values in the `dataset`.
+It is then processed into memory pools with `transitions` for reinforcement learning training. check [dataset](https://github.com/wiluen/DeepCAT/tree/main/dataset) for more details.

 ### Configuraiton details
 1. Description of the performance-critical parameters From Spark, YARN and HDFS